acatone-git/Factory_Reset_RP2P/README.md

 - Now connect a good USB to USB-C cable to your Laptop / PC
 - Turn the RP2+ completely off! **VERY IMPORTANT**
 - On the RP2+ press the volume down & the volume up simultaneously **BEFORE** connecting the USB-C Cable
-- If everything goes well, the recovery process should begin shortly, the reset will be complete once "passed" appears under progress
+- If everything goes well, the recovery process should begin shortly.
+The factory reset will be complete once "passed" appears under "progress"
 - If any error occurs at this stage, try a different cable, poor quality cables will crash the application & fail the reset
 - Once passed, unplug the RP2+ from the PC & turn it on, the first time boot will take a while but it's normal
 - That's it, your RP2+ is back to square one!